Powerlearnproject/se-day1-assignment-gloria-mukhwana/README.md

 **Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.**
+Waterfall methodology is a sequential or lineer approach where one phase must be completed before moving on to the next and involves careful and detailed planning and execution.
+An example of it is in building constuction, which is clear with a well defined scope.
+The gile methodology uses iterative and inremental approach that is focused on flexibility, collaboration and responding to change.
+It is used in time sensitive projects with fixed deadlines.

 **Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 **
+A software developer is responsible for writing codes and impelemnting software solutions.
+A quality assurance engineer ensures software quality by designing and executing test plans.
+A project manager oversees the planning, execution and delivery of software projects.

 **Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each**.
+IDEs are software suites that provide comprehensive tools for writing, debugging and testing codes and include Visual studio and eclispe.
+VSCs are foftware tools for tracking changes to source codes and coordinating work among team members like Git.

 **What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.**
+Challanges faced by software engineers include;
+1. _changing requirements_ requirements may change during the development cycle leading to change in scope and project delays.
+2. _tight deadlines_ the pressure to deliver products products on schedule can result in rushed and compromised quality.
+3. _technical debt_ from shortcuts can affect future development efforts and increase maintanance costs.
+These challanges can be overcome by effective communication, prioritization of tasks, regular reassessment of project goals and timelines and using agile methodologies.

 **Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.**
+1. Unit testing is the testing of individual components of modules of spftware
+2. Intergration testing tests the interaction between various components of the subsystem.
+3. System testing tests the entire software system as a whole.
+4. Acceptance testing tests the software against user requirements to ensure it meets user needs.
+These are important as they help identify and fix defects early in the development process leading to higher quality software products.

 #Part 2: Introduction to AI and Prompt Engineering